Ax0107/homebridge-ledstrip-ble/README.md

 To find your device uuid, use `hcitool lescan`, grab the device uuid, remove all ':' and use lowercase alpha characters

 ## Contribution
-You can contribute by creating merge request, you can find a documentation of the BLE message used here : [Documentation](https://github.com/arduino12/ble_rgb_led_strip_controller/blob/master/README.md)
+You can contribute by creating merge request